vknguyen1992/Swift-initialisers/README.md

 ```

 - When a class only has `convenience` initialisers, initialisers from its superclass are usable.
-- Therefore, when super class has `required` initialisers and you don't want reimplement them all in super class, you use `convenience` intialisers.
+- Therefore, when super class has `required` initialisers and you don't want reimplement them all in sub-class, you use `convenience` intialisers.

 ```
 class A {